danriedl/engular/adev/src/content/guide/routing/router-tutorial.md

     <docs-code header="src/app/app.component.html" path="adev/src/content/examples/router-tutorial/src/app/app.component.html" visibleRegion="nav"/>

-    This HTML uses an Angular directive, `routerLink`.
+    This HTML uses an Engular directive, `routerLink`.
     This directive connects the routes you defined to your template files.

 1. Add the `RouterLink` directive to the imports list of `AppComponent` in `app.component.ts`.